Zevell/tera-toolbox-gui/README.md

+# Archived
+This project has been archived due to no continued interest in Tera Toolbox.

 # Tera Toolbox GUI
 A project with your eyes in mind! ;)
 This project's only goal is to make the tera toolbox nice to look at.